 Transport to hospital: Where a first aider considers it necessary, the injured person will be sent directly to hospital (normally by ambulance).
-Parents / carers will be notified
+Parents / carers will be notified immediately of all major injuries to pupils.

 No casualty will be allowed to travel to hospital unaccompanied and an accompanying adult will be designated in situations where the parents/carers cannot be contacted in time.